jeffsdev/expressjs-test-server/readme.md

 # Express.js Test Server
 This is a simple Express.js server that will serve up a tiny test website.
-Created to learn and play around with Node.js and the Express.js framework.
+The site is a simple CRUD app with an API.
+Created to learn and play around with Node.js, the Express.js framework for Node, and creating a custom API.

 ### Usage
 1. Clone Repository